starduv/lil-schemy/README.md

     path: '/',
 }));
 ```
 The second argument defines path properties, like `method` and `path`.
 LilSchemy isn't able to detect such things from your framework of choice.
 Instead is asks youf for a lil' help.
 This is an open source project, maybe someone will add method and path detection for your framework, who knows.
-There are other types to learn about int the API section, that allow to specify parameters, responses, and data types for your schema paths.
+There are other functions and types to learn about in the API section that allow you to specify parameters, responses, and data types for your schema paths.

+### API

 ### Supported Platforms
 This is a [Node addon].
 The supported platforms/architectures are: